-Beginners will learn from scratch how to engrave/carve metal.
-Those with some experience will build on existing skills and, with a bit of guidance, improve areas where necessary as well as learning new skills including inlaying.
+For beginners the aim of the course is to learn from scratch how to engrave/carve metal.
+For those with some experience the aim is to build on existing skills and, with a bit of guidance, improve areas where necessary as well as learning new skills including inlaying.

 The techniques covered will include setting up a new tool, transferring and marking out a design and holding your work.
 Then by working through a series of samples and test pieces you will learn how to work at a level at which you can continue on your own, and make something to be proud of.

 The course will include discussions and demonstrations with samples and illustrations, individual teaching and the chance to work on anything particular you might have in mind.

 Arrival Day - this is the first date listed above